 The potatoes and carrots don't fare quite as well - but if nothing else, they can be used as ingredients in other dishes like an upcoming beef stew so they aren't wasted.
 I also tend to make more roast than I know we will eat on purpose so we will have plenty of leftover roast in the freezer because I know my children will devour it, but try to cook just enough vegetables for one or two meals.

 When you try this recipe let me know how you liked it.
 I hope you enjoy this dinner that is great to make in the morning and it will be ready for dinner time!
 Just throw it in the crockpot and do whatever you want all day!

-Easy Whole30 Pot Roast Crock Pot Recipe with Gravy
+Crock Pot Roast Recipe with Potatoes, Carrots and Gravy

-This is a simple crock pot meal; it is simply a chuck roast with potatoes and carrots with a sauce over it.
+This is a simple Whole30 pot roast meal; it is simply a chuck roast with potatoes and carrots with a sauce over it.

 - Prep Time: 15 minutes

 - Method: Slow Cooker